 1. Starfish Alley

-I had seen numerous pictures of smiling tourists holding brightly colored starfish during their vacation to Roatan.
+I have seen numerous pictures of smiling tourists holding brightly colored starfish during their vacation to Roatan.
 I couldn’t wait to have one of those pictures of my own.

 2. Pirate Hideout